Party of the Radical Left

 The Party of the Radical Left (Партија радикалне левице, PRL) is a left-wing political party in Serbia.
 It was founded in September 2020 as the successor to Social Democratic Union.
-The party has no seats in the National Assembly, and is yet to contest the parliamentary election.
+The party has no seats in the National Assembly, and is yet to contest a parliamentary election.

 History

 Party founding

 The party was established in September 2020, although its establishment was announced in November 2019, and postponed several times, due to technical difficulties, but also ideological disagreements within the membership of the Social Democratic Union (SDU).
 Notable founders of the Party of the Radical Left include Ivan Zlatić, political activist and the last leader of the SDU and Jovo Bakić, recognized sociologist and a university professor.
 At the 12th regular Congress of the SDU, which had an electoral character, the party adopted the proposals for its new program and statute, changing the party's name to the Party of Radical Left.
 The twelfth Congress of the SDU represented the end of the process of uniting the various extra-parliamentary left-wing organizations gathered around the Social Democratic Union into a parliamentary struggle, which began with the invitation of the SDU in mid-2018.
 This process continued through joint actions of various Serbian leftist organizations and student initiatives from Belgrade and Novi Sad, against violent evictions, as well against the construction of mini-hydro power plants, during 2019 and 2020.
 At the September 2020 Congress, a new composition of party bodies was elected.

 It voiced its support for the Roma Party in the 2022 general election.